 - If you wish to access, correct, update, or request deletion of your personal information, you can do so at any time by contacting us using the contact details provided under the “How to contact us” heading below.

 - In addition, you can object to processing of your personal information, ask us to restrict processing of your personal information, or request portability of your personal information.
 Again, you can exercise these rights by contacting us using the contact details provided under the “How to contact us” heading below.

 - You have the right to opt-out of marketing communications we send you at any time.
 You can exercise this right by clicking on the “unsubscribe” or “opt-out” link in the marketing emails we send you.
 To opt-out of other forms of marketing (such as postal marketing or telemarketing), then please contact us using the contact details provided under the “How to contact us” heading below.

 - Similarly, if we have collected and processed your personal information with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.

 - You have the right to complain to a data protection authority about our collection and use of your personal information.
 For more information, please contact your local data protection authority.

 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

 If you have any questions or concerns about our use of your personal information, please contact us using the following details:

-- United Kingdon: Mary Kavaney, COO and Andy Bates, Executive Director, UK email@example.com
+- United Kingdom: Mary Kavaney, CLAO, and Terry Wilson, Global Partnership Director, email@example.com

 The data controller of your personal information is the Global Cyber Alliance headquarters incorporated in the United States.